 During an economic downturn, employers are unlikely to put the mental health of their workers at the top of the agenda.
-But recent research from RAND Europe suggests that it is precisely in these circumstances that employers cannot afford to ignore the mental well-being of employees.
+But it is precisely in these circumstances that employers cannot afford to ignore the mental well-being of employees.

 For all teens, and especially those who have already experienced problems related to alcohol and drug use, it is essential to monitor the quality of work experiences and keep in mind that some work environments might increase risk for substance use.

 Though work at older ages can benefit both the economy and retirees themselves, public policy does not always facilitate it.
 The retirement earning test in the early years of Social Security eligibility, for example, is perceived as a disincentive to work, writes Nicole Maestas.